 Something that haunts me each time I sit down to watch Stranger Things, is the lack of food they seem to consume.
 Save for the famous Eggos, the characters appear to rarely eat anything.
 This, of course, begs the question: how much of the trauma in the Upside Down was just a result of hangriness?
 Maybe if Hawkins invested in a Greggs the characters would be too busy stuffing their faces with pastries to notice any funny buisness.
 Never mind Kate Bush, you know what would have stopped Vecna in his tracks?
 A vegan sausage roll.

-It wasn't the dresses, courting, or obscene amount of wealth that separated the world of Bridgerton from that of our own, it was the lack of Bacon Breakfast Rolls.
-You expect us to believe that all Eloise Bridgerton is strutting about the ton with nothing so much as a yum yum?
+It isn't the dresses, courting, or obscene amount of wealth that separates the world of Bridgerton from that of our own, it's the lack of Bacon Breakfast Rolls.
+You expect us to believe that Eloise Bridgerton is strutting about the ton with nothing so much as a yum yum?
 Where is the sustenance, where is the sugar, where is the joy?

 PRETTY LITTLE LIARS

 Pretty Little Liars, the drama which dominated the minds and screens of teenagers throughout the 2010s.
 A's villainous exploits were equal parts creative and hilariously ridiculous.
 The inclusion of Greggs in the town of Rosewood would make perfect sense.
 You can virtually picture A leaving an extremely dramatic (and probably deeply offensive) note spelt out in sausage rolls.
 Of course, this would somewhat lessen the threatening aspect of the stalkerish messages as you could just eat the sausage rolls, but it's important to appreciate the silver linings in life.